yellowmessenger/documentation/docs/platform_concepts/inbox/chats/getstartedwithlivechat.md

 ### 1.7 Bot Messages

-All the conversations that happen on the bot will be seen here.
+All the conversations that happen on the bot will be visible here (for admins and agents).
 This is an entire conversation, irrespective of the ticket raised.
+The purpose of this section is to monitor the bot responses.
+If the conversation is not going as expected, agents can take the control over from the bot and converse with the user.

 :::note